jforget/raku-Hamilton2/doc/Hamilton.en.md

 Then the generation  of generic full paths,  `gener2.raku`, was nearly instantaneous, including for  PL20.
 We could have  guessed so, because these full graphs contains only one big area each.

+We can  define basic isometries  and compute composite  isometries for those  Platonic solids,  just like  was  done for  the Icosian  game's dodecahedron.

 Elementary Graphs
 =================